Our work in Institutional Development

 The institutional incentive structure, particularly in the public sector, is bureaucratic and risk averse, and needs to be careful assessed and then incrementally enhanced, to provide the enabling environment within which policies can succeed.
 We support this process by providing a combination of institutional assessment skills, human resource and systems development and financial planning; linked to an overall understanding of strategic development, policy and planning processes.

-Kenya - Governance Support.
-LDP conducted an independent appraisal of the Kenya Governance Support Programme in accordance with DANIDA's Aid Management Guidelines.
-The appraisal provided guidance on the feasibility and effectiveness of the proposed institutional framework for programme implementation.
+- Conducting an independent appraisal of the Kenya Governance Support Programme (KGSP) in accordance with Danida's Aid Management Guidelines.
+The appraisal also provided guidance on the feasibility and effectiveness of the proposed institutional framework for programme implementation, and assessed whether recommendations provided by the Danida Programme Committee had been taken into consideration and the quality of the formulation process in general, including the analyses carried out (DANIDA, 2010).